mlissner/michaeljaylissner.com/content/My-Child-Is-Not-Catholic-Dawkins-Insists.md

 So Dawkins believes that if we raise consciousness in a similar way to feminism, and find a way to allow children to be nontheists until they are old enough to make such decisions on their own, we might just be able to beat this religion thing.
 We might be able to curb religious violence by allowing children to make their own choices.

-It could work, and I for one am officially convinced that I will not let people speak of religious children. <!--break-->
+It could work, and I for one am officially convinced that I will not let people speak of religious children.